Terms and Conditions

 Confidential Information: information that is proprietary or confidential and is either clearly labelled as such or identified as Confidential Information in clause 13.6 or clause 13.7.

 Customer Data: the data inputted by the Customer (including Personal Data), Authorised Users, or the Supplier on the Customer’s behalf for the purpose of using the Services or facilitating the Customer’s use of the Services, and which might include but shall not be limited to name, email address, file uploads and site comments/notes.

-Data Subject’s Rights: the requests exercising or purporting to exercise rights under sections 7, 10, 11 or 12 of the DPA or Chapter 3 of the GDPR.
+Data Subject’s Rights: the requests exercising or purporting to exercise rights under sections 7, 10, 11 or 12 of the DPA or Chapter 3 of the UK GDPR.